onkelhoy/web-components/README.md

 ## Abstract

-The `@papit` ecosystem exemplifies the strength of community collaboration and open-source innovation.
-By minimizing external dependencies, it ensures lean and efficient applications while providing developers the freedom to build, customize, and extend web components effortlessly.
+By minimizing external dependencies, papIT ensures lean and efficient applications while providing developers the freedom to build, customize, and extend web components effortlessly.
 This document aims to be your detailed guide through the `@papit` landscape, from understanding its structure to creating, developing, and publishing your web components.

 Dive into the following sections for a deep dive into `@papit`, and join us in shaping the future of web development.